Ruff Ryders Entertainment: 1988–99: Rise and success

 On April 27, 1999, Ruff Ryders released its debut compilation album, Ryde or Die Vol. 1.
 It featured the first appearance of rapper Eve as a Ruff Ryder, as well as introduced new Ruff Ryders artists Infa-Red & Cross, and Raleigh, North Carolina Contemporary R&B group Parlè.
-The LOX and its solo members greatly contributed to the album, through the group was still signed to Bad Boy Records at the time.
+The LOX and its solo members greatly contributed to the album, though the group was still signed to Bad Boy Records at the time.
 Swizz Beatz produced a significant portion of the album, with Waah, P.K. and Ice Pick contributing production to other songs and skits.
 Ryde or Die, Vol.1 debuted and peaked at number one on the Billboard 200, and was ultimately certified Platinum by the RIAA.
 It featured the moderately successful lead single Down Bottom, credited mainly to Drag-On.
 Though the album version of Down Bottom featured rapper Juvenile, the music video version (only included on the Spit These Bars CD single) features a verse from new Ruff Ryders affiliate Yung Wun.
 Yung Wun, an Atlanta, Georgia native, began affiliating with Ruff Ryders in 1999 after his label, Dark Society, presented his music to Swizz Beatz, who in turn presented the music to Ruff Ryders executives.

 Though not present on Ryde or Die Vol.1, Yung Wun would make appearances on subsequent albums.
 Ruff Ryders began working with him and were prepping to release his debut album.
 Though a Yung Wun album was released, it was not under Ruff Ryders.

 Ruff Ryders closed out the year 1999 with DMX's third studio album, ...And Then There Was X. Featuring production from Ruff Ryders producers Swizz Beatz, P. Killer Trackz, and DJ Shok, it also featured guest appearances from Drag-On and The LOX.
 The album debuted atop the Billboard 200, selling close to 700,000 copies in its first week.
 With over five million copies sold in total, the album remains the best selling album for both DMX and Ruff Ryders.